desmos-labs/desmos/docs/architecture/adr-006-subspace-module.md

 The `ID` of each group will be a sequential value starting from `1` for each subspace.

+The user group with ID `0` will be used to identify a default user group that contains all users that are not part of any other group.
+This will be useful if a subspace owner wants to assign a default permission to all users (e.g. they want all users to be able to post inside that subspace by default making that subspace not require a specific registration).
+This group will be present by default on all subspaces, and it will only be possible to edit its permissions or details.
+It won't be possible to delete it nor to remove or add people to it.

 To store a group and its members, we will use the following key:
 ```
 GroupPrefix + SubspaceID + GroupID -> Group